Books read in 2015

 -Tapping the Source, Kem Nunn (11.2.15)

 While I have some doubts about the finale, there's no denying that this was a really, really good read.
-Tightly plotted, and lived up to its name in ways unrelated to the subject matter.
-Nunn hit paydirt.
+Tightly plotted, and lived up to

 -Preia-Mar, Epitácio Pais (working title, photographed manuscript copy, Paul Melo e Castro, ed.)
 (11.4.15)

-Turns out the author of Os Javalis de Codval wrote a novel (in Portuguese) that never got published, and I was invited to help with the proofreading/editing process.
-It'll be published in January 2016 by Goa 1556.
+Turns out the author of Os Javalis de Codval wrote a novel (in Portuguese) that never got published, and I was invited to help

 -Fear and Trembling, Søren Kierkegaard (Edward H. Hong and Edna V. Hong, ed./trans.)
 (11.18.15)